-Quantitative easing is an innovative and a non-conventional tool adopted by central banks to increase money supply in the economy when traditional monetary policies fail to stimulate growth.
-The Central bank buys long term fixed income bonds from commercial banks and other private institutions which increases the money supply and reduces the interest yield on these bonds.
-This is different from the traditional monetary policy of buying or selling short term government securities in order to keep interbank interest rates at a specified target value.
+Quantitative easing is an innovative and a non-conventional tool adopted by central banks to increase the money supply in the economy when traditional monetary policies fail to stimulate growth.
+The Central bank buys long-term fixed income bonds from commercial banks and other private institutions which increases the money supply and reduces the interest yield on these bonds.
+This is different from the traditional monetary policy of buying or selling short-term government securities in order to keep interbank interest rates at a specified target value.

 Quantitative easing is possible only if the central bank controls the currency.

 For example, the US can implement quantitative easing because the Federal Reserve controls the supply of dollars.
 However, the central banks of countries in the Eurozone cannot unilaterally expand their money supply and thus, cannot employ quantitative easing.
 They will have to rely on the European monetary union (European Central Bank).

 The central bank prints money (or creates money electronically nowadays) to buy bonds.
 The money supply with commercial banks increases as the central bank keeps buying bonds.
 Commercial banks can use proceeds from the sale of bonds to lend it to companies and individuals.
 As money reserves with banks increase, the lending rate on loans falls, making cheap credit available to businesses and individuals.
 Companies can use these funds to invest in their business and individuals can use them for spending it on goods and services.
 The increase in investments and spending will improve the money supply in the economy.

 As the money supply improves and the economy gets back on track, the Central Bank can sell these bonds and destroy the cash received from it.